aspnet/AzureSignalR-samples/samples/Management/README.md

 broadcast <Message>
 ```

-### Use user-secrets to specify Connection String
+### Use user-secrets to Specify Connection String

 You can run `dotnet user-secrets set Azure:SignalR:ConnectionString "<Connection String>"` in the root directory of the sample.
 After that, you don't need the option `-c "<Connection String>"` anymore.

-## Build A Simple Message Publisher With Management SDK from Scratch
+## Build a Simple Message Publisher with Management SDK from Scratch

 Simple **message publisher** is a console application that uses Management SDK to to publish messages to SignalR clients directly.
 We also need **SignalR clients** to receive mesages.
 To connect SignalR clients to Azure SignalR Service, we also need a **negotiation server**.